AdobeDocs/document-services/src/pages/use-cases/page-content/agreements-and-contracts/employee-offer-letters.md

 2. Create an offer letter template using Word or HTML
 3. Use Adobe Document Generation Tagger in the [Microsoft Word Add-in](https://appsource.microsoft.com/en-us/product/office/WA104380526?tab=Overview) to tag text fields in the template based on the data model
 4. Generate the offer letter PDF using Adobe Document Generation API
-5. Upload the document to Adobe Sign and send Offer Letter as an agreement using [Adobe Sign](https://acrobat.adobe.com/us/en/sign.html) or [Adobe Sign API](https://www.adobe.io/apis/documentcloud/sign/docs.html)
+5. Upload the document to Adobe Acrobat Sign and send Offer Letter as an agreement using [Adobe Acrobat Sign](https://acrobat.adobe.com/us/en/sign.html) or [Adobe Acrobat Sign API](https://www.adobe.io/apis/documentcloud/sign/docs.html)

 ### Building in Power Automate

 A solution to this use-case can also be implemented in Power Automate by using the following Adobe connectors:

 * Adobe PDF Services Connector (includes Document Generation)
-* Adobe Sign Connector
+* Adobe Acrobat Sign Connector